Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Introduction

 \section{Introduction}

-It is well known, see e.g. \cite{m}, \cite{k} and references therein, how to formulate { critical embedding} of a finite graph in a closed Riemann surface in such a way that one can read off from the collection of angles of the embedding, termed { discrete conformal structure}, the critical values of independent variables (i.e. the edge weights or coupling constants in the physical terminology) attached to the edges of the Dimer and the Ising problems on $G$.
-It is rather attractive task to study whether some of the properties associated to the notion of criticality in statistical physics may also be derived from the collection of data attached to critical embeddings.
+It is well known, cf. \cite{m}, \cite{k} and references therein, how to formulate the notion of a critical embedding of a finite graph in a closed Riemann surface in such a way that one can read the critical values of independent variables (i.e., the edge weights or coupling constants in the physical terminology) attached to the edges of the Dimer and the Ising problems on $G$ out of the collection of angles of the embedding termed discrete conformal structure.
+It is rather attractive task to study whether some of the properties associated to the notion of criticality in statistical physics may also be derived from the collection of geometric data attached to critical embeddings.

-The main theme of this paper is the formulation of certain discrete analog of the claim made by Alvarez-Gaume et all, see \cite{a}, that the partition function of free fermion on a closed Riemann surface of genus $g$ is a linear combination of $2^{2g}$ Pfaffians of Dirac operators.
+The main theme of the present paper is the formulation of certain discrete analogue of the claim made by Alvarez-Gaume et all, see \cite{a}, that the partition function of free fermion on a closed Riemann surface of genus $g$ is a linear combination of $2^{2g}$ Pfaffians of Dirac operators.
 The theory of free fermion is generally accepted to be closely related to the criticality of both the Dimer and the Ising problems on graphs.

-Quite recently the Dimer problem and its determinant type solution received considerable interest, see e.g. \cite{k}, \cite{c}.
-The authors of \cite{bt} study the critical Ising model by reducing it via the determinant type method to the Dimer model.
+The Dimer problem and its determinant type solution are of considerable continual interest, see e.g., \cite{k}, \cite{c}.
+In \cite{bt}, the authors study the critical Ising model by reducing it via the determinant type method to the Dimer model.
 The case of planar graphs is well-understood in this setting, \cite{k}.
-However, as proved in \cite{c}, if one wants to obtain a discrete analog of the claim of \cite{a} for the Dimer model in a surface of a positive genus, one has to take into account global restrictions on the graph embedded in the surface.
+However, as proved in \cite{c} and explained in detail in the Appendix, Subsection \ref{sub.kc}, if one wants to obtain a discrete analogue of the claim in \cite{a} for the Dimer model in a surface of a positive genus, one has to take into account global restrictions on the graph embedded into the Riemann surface.
+In particular, the conditions on Kasteleyn flatness in Corollary \ref{cor.o} need to be satisfied.
+For the sake of completeness, the combinatorial approach used to describe the determinant type reduction of the critical Dimer model on Riemann surfaces of positive genus is briefly overviewed in the Appendix.

-For the sake of completeness, we review in the Appendix the combinatorial approach used to describe determinant type reduction of the critical Dimer model on Riemann surfaces of positive genus.
-The obstruction emerging in this description is centered around the notion of {\em Kasteleyn flatness}.
+The present paper investigates the question whether, using the geometric data provided by a critical embedding of a graph $G$ in a Riemann surface $X$ and the weights of the edges of $G$ in such a way that the matrix of these weights captures the basic properties of the discrete Dirac operator, the partition function of the Dimer and Ising models may be evaluated explicitly.